10th Mountain Division: Demobilization

-Originally, the division was to be sent to the Pacific theater to take part in Operation Downfall, the invasion of mainland Japan, as one of the primary assault forces.
-However, Japan surrendered in August 1945 following the atomic bombings of Hiroshima and Nagasaki.
-The division returned to the US two days later.
-It was demobilized and inactivated on 30 November 1945 at Camp Carson, Colorado.
+In July, the Department of War assigned the 10th Mountain to the Pacific theater; after a month's furlough the men would assemble at Camp Carson, where they would train for Operation Downfall, the invasion of mainland Japan.
+Between 26 July and 2 August the three regiments boarded ships for the return voyage to the United States; the day before the first of these regiments, the 86th Mountain Infantry, disembarked at Hampton Roads, Hiroshima was leveled by an atom bomb.
+Three days after the rest of the division landed stateside on 11 August, Japan officially surrendered.
+The division was demobilized and inactivated on 30 November 1945 at Camp Carson, Colorado.

 During World War II, the 10th Mountain Division suffered 992 killed in action and 4,154 wounded in action in 114 days of combat.
 Soldiers of the division were awarded one Medal of Honor (John D. Magrath), three Distinguished Service Crosses, one Distinguished Service Medal, 449 Silver Star Medals, seven Legion of Merit Medals, 15 Soldier's Medals, and 7,729 Bronze Star Medals.
 The division itself was awarded two campaign streamers.

 Cold War

 In June 1948, the division was rebuilt and activated at Fort Riley, Kansas to serve as a training division.
 Without its "Mountain" tab, the division served as the 10th Infantry Division for the next ten years.
 The unit was charged with processing and training replacements in large numbers.
 This mission was expanded with the outbreak of the Korean War in 1950.
 By 1953, the division had trained 123,000 new Army recruits at Fort Riley.

 In 1954, the division was converted to a combat division once again, though it did not regain its "Mountain" status.
-Using equipment from the deactivating 37th Infantry Division, the 10th Infantry Division was deployed to Germany, replacing the 1st Infantry Division at Würzburg, serving as part of the North Atlantic Treaty Organization (NATO) defensive force.
+Using equipment from the deactivating 37th Infantry Division, the 10th Infantry Division was deployed to Germany in 1955, replacing the 1st Infantry Division at Würzburg, serving as part of the North Atlantic Treaty Organization (NATO) defensive force.
 The division served in Germany for four years, until it was rotated out and replaced by the 3rd Infantry Division.
-The division moved to Fort Benning, Georgia and was inactivated on 14 June 1958.
+The division moved to Fort Benning, Georgia, and was inactivated on 14 June 1958.